richmahn/en_tn/ezr/front/intro.md

 #### How does the Book of Ezra use the term "Israel"? ####

 The Book of Ezra uses the term "Israel" to refer to the kingdom of Judah.
-This kingdom was mostly made up of the tribes of Judah and Benjamin.
+It was mostly made up of the tribes of Judah and Benjamin.
 The other ten tribes had ended their loyalty to any kings descended from David.
 God allowed the Assyrians to conquer the other ten tribes and take them into exile.
 As a result, they mixed with other people groups and did not return to the land of Israel.
 (See: [[rc://en/tw/dict/bible/kt/israel]])

 #### Are the events in the Book of Ezra told in the order that they actually happened? ####